Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/Pangenome_analysis/README.md

 Here is the fully reproducible interactive metabolic completeness matrix of *S. agalactiae* ST7 Ia genomes used in this study

-Here is the fully reproducible interactive pan genome of *S. agalactiae* ST7 Ia genomes used in this study

 #### Download
 [GBS_ST7_Ia_Metabolism.tar.xz](GBS_ST7_Ia_Metabolism.tar.xz)
 #### Unzip